FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 State the primary assumptions used to create this process.
 Detail how the process differs from the original source.

 :::{important}
 Sources cited throughout metadata fields should also be added as sources in openLCA.
-See the [Sources](#sources) section for instructions on how to create a new source in openLCA.
+See [Sources](#sources-mandatory) for instructions on how to create a new source in openLCA.
 :::

 **Example(s)**